-ACHI has a wide scope of programs and services to the extent of our funding resources and man power allow.
-Most of our services are developed with a mind of bridging the gap between service providers and clients.
-For effectively delivering our services we work closely both with our clients and partner organizations.
-For the convenience of our clients, of our programs are provided using native language and utilizing various progressive cultural activities, which has a big role in developing trust and preparing clients to receive additional help or open opportunity for self-development.
-The following are some of the major categories of the programs and services continue to provide since its inception in 2005.
+ACHI has a broad scope of programs and services to the extent of our funding resources and workforce allow.
+Most of our services focus on with a mind of bridging the gap between service providers and clients.
+To effectively deliver the services, we work jointly with our clients and partner organizations.
+For our clients’ convenience, our programs are provided using native language and utilizing various progressive cultural activities, which have a significant role in developing trust and preparing clients to receive additional help or open opportunity for self-development.
+The following are some of the major programs and services that ACHI continue to provide since its inception in 2005.

-- Cultural competent Information and referrals: This is the first step for each of our clients, where we perform thorough client needs assessment.
-Based on the specific needs of the client, we provide necessary information, orientation and referral or recommendation to other service programs in our organization or other local partnering organizations.
-This is the first step also where we initiate new culturally and linguistically sensitive services in order to accommodate some of the client primary needs when competent services are not available within our local sister organizations.
+- Information and referrals: This is the first step for each of our clients, where we perform thorough client needs assessment.
+Based on the client’s specific needs, we provide the necessary information, orientation, and referral or recommendation to other service programs in our organization or other local partnering organizations.

-- Social support system: In this program, we attempt to connect clients with similar needs through a social support system that is based on the groups native cultures and language with strong confidentially policy we impose to protect our clients privacy.
-As most refugee and immigrants goes through a traumatic journey before entering to USA either due to war, abuse, illiteracy and cultural differences, this support system is the most helpful for most of our clients to overcome several of their challenges or obstacles and understand how to safely navigate over the system of their new environment and become self-sufficient.
-If need clients will also be referred to counseling and/or social work services.
-We form social support system as needs arise in various age category seniors, women, parental, professional and youth.
+- Social support system: In this program, we attempt to connect clients with similar needs through a social support system.
+The program uses the group’s native cultures and language with a firm confidentially policy we impose to protect our clients’ privacy.
+As we know, most refugees and immigrants go through a traumatic journey before entering the USA due to war, abuse, illiteracy, and cultural differences.
+The support system is crucial for most of our clients to overcome several of their challenges or obstacles and understand how to safely navigate their new environment and become self-sufficient.
+If need, clients will also be referred to counseling and social work services as needed.
+We form a social support system as needs arise in various age category seniors, women, parental, professional, and youth.

-- Public Health education programs: Health education is any combination of learning experiences designed to help individuals and communities improve their health, by increasing their knowledge or influencing their attitudes.
+- Public Health education programs: Health education is any combination of learning experiences designed to help individuals and communities improve their health by increasing their knowledge or influencing their attitudes.
 Some of the specific regular educational programs include fitness classes, nutrition education, and chronic illness education.

-- Family and parenting programs: Connecting parents of young children with resources for educational aids, affordable health coverage informations, and family support system
+- Family and parenting programs: Connecting parents of young children with resources for educational aids, affordable health coverage information, and family support system

-- Immigrant Elderly and Mindful Aging project: Elderly immigrants and refugees are often left out despite their vulnerability to several diseases and other socio-economic issues.
+- Immigrant Elderly and Mindful Aging project: Elderly immigrants and refugees, despite their vulnerability to several diseases and other socio-economic issues, are often left out.
 Our Elderly and Mindful Project entertains various activities pertinent to our elderly immigrants to lead and experience a healthy and independent life.
-Some of these activities include: Weekly nutrition and fitness classes, cultural and linguistic appropriate socialization, and outdoor community produce and serenity gardening conducted in partnership with our partner organization.
+Some of these activities include weekly nutrition and fitness classes, cultural and linguistic appropriate socialization, and free community produce and serenity gardening conducted in partnership with our partner organization.

-- Vocational training: Coordinating and sponsoring volunteer-led classes including native language teaching for children, cooking classes, professional meetings, senior programs, computer classes and other
+- Vocational training: Coordinating and sponsoring volunteer-led classes including native language teaching for children, cooking classes, professional meetings, senior programs, computer classes, and others.